-In 2016, the Company entered into interest rate swaps to modify the interest rate characteristics of certain short-term FHLB advances from variable rate to fixed rate in order to reduce the impact of changes in future cash flows due to market interest rate changes.
+The Company has entered into interest rate swaps to modify the interest rate characteristics of certain short-term FHLB advances from variable rate to fixed rate in order to reduce the impact of changes in future cash flows due to market interest rate changes.
 These agreements are designated as cash flow hedges.
-Fair values included in other assets and other liabilities on the consolidated balance sheet applicable to these agreements amounted to \$2.9 million and \$0.2 million respectively at December 31, 2016.
-For the year ended December 31, 2016 the amount included in other comprehensive income totaled \$1.8 million net of tax.

-The following table depicts the fair value adjustment recorded related to the notional amount of derivatives outstanding as well as the notional amount of risk participation agreements as December 31:
+The following table depicts the fair value adjustment recorded related to the notional amount of derivatives outstanding as well as the notional amount of risk participation agreements:

+Dece mber 31,

-(In thousands) 2016 2015
+(In thousands) 2017 2016

 Derivatives not designated as hedging instruments

-Fair value adjustment \$ 309 \$ 6,224
+Fair value adjustment \$ 210 \$ 309

-Notional amount
+Notional amount:

-Interest rate derivatives 371,101 192,625
+Interest rate derivatives 481,185 371,101

-Risk participation agreements 11,421
+Risk participation agreements 35,628 11,421

 Derivatives designated as hedging instruments

-Fair value adjustment-interest rate derivatives 2,704
+Fair value adjustment-interest rate derivatives 3,510 2,704

-Notional amount-interest rate derivatives 250,000
+Notional amount-interest rate derivatives 250,000 250,000